WuCandice/Superstore-Sales-Analysis/README.md

 <img width="1084" alt="Screenshot 2023-09-24 at 00 14 04" src="https://github.com/WuCandice/Superstore-Sales-Analysis/assets/127648422/f7d42ea1-c05d-4a52-a41e-cb175260c578">

 #### PVM by Category:
-* **Profit Drivers**: The Copiers sub-category had the highest profit, followed by Phones and Paper.
-These were the primary profit drivers for the store.
-The Tables sub-category operated at a significant loss, while Bookcases yielded minimal profit.
-These indicate areas of concern that require attention.
-* **Price Impact**: The profit from the Binders sub-category significantly decreased due to its pricing, whereas Copiers and Phones benefited from their pricing strategies.
+**Profit PY**: This represents the profit from the previous year.
+**Price Impact**: This shows the impact on profit due to changes in the selling price of products.
-* **Volume Impact**: Storage and Phones experienced a positive impact on profit due to volume, while Machines were negatively affected.
+**Volume Impact**: This indicates the impact on profit due to changes in the quantity sold.
-* **Mix Impact**: The Binders sub-category benefited the most from the product mix, whereas Envelopes were adversely affected.
+**Mix Impact**: This shows the impact on profit due to changes in the sales mix of products.
-* **New Products Impact**: Copiers and Phones saw significant profits from new products, but Machines and Tables were negatively impacted.
+**New Products Impact**: This represents the profit impact from introducing new products.
-* **Discontinued Products Impact**: Discontinuing certain products in the Machines and Tables sub-categories resulted in losses.
+Discontinued Products Impact: This shows the profit impact from discontinuing certain products.
+**Profit AC**: This represents the profit for the current year.

+* The Copiers sub-category consistently performed well across most factors, especially in terms of profit.
+* The Machines sub-category faced challenges, particularly with new products and discontinued products, leading to significant losses.
+* The Binders sub-category had a mixed performance, with significant negative impacts from price changes but positive impacts from mix changes.

 <img width="1085" alt="Screenshot 2023-09-23 at 23 51 52" src="https://github.com/WuCandice/Superstore-Sales-Analysis/assets/127648422/76ead2aa-6c61-46ab-8b69-0a3dd68a1cce">

 The table provides a breakdown of profits for various product sub-categories based on the discounts applied to them.
 The profits are presented for the current year (denoted as "AC") and the previous year (denoted as "PY").
 #### Profit by Discount
-* **No Discount**: The highest profit without any discount was seen in the Copiers sub-category, followed by Phones and Paper.
-* **Up to 10% Discount**:  Chairs had the highest profit in this discount range.
-* **10% to 20% Discount**: The Copiers sub-category led in profit, followed closely by Phones and Paper.
+* The Copiers sub-category consistently performed well across all discount categories in the current year.
-* **Greater than 20% Discount**: Despite offering a hefty discount, the Copiers sub-category still managed to top in profit, but Machines and Tables operated at a loss.
+* The Machines and Tables sub-categories faced losses in multiple discount categories.
+* Some sub-categories like Phones and Paper had profits in the "No Discount" and "10% to 20%" categories but were absent in the "Up to 10%" discount category.